Healing the Earth: A Sacred Art by the Tibetan Lamas of Drepung Loseling Monastery

 Sacred Art of the Tibetan Monks

-From Monday, March 13 through Friday, March 18, Salisbury University hosted 11 Tibetan monks from the famed Drepung Loseling Monastery.
+From Tuesday, April 23 through Saturday, April 27, Salisbury University will be hosting 11 Tibetan monks from the famed Drepung Loseling Monastery.
 Their visit was endorsed by His Holiness the Dalai Lama as a means of promoting world peace and healing.

 Mandala Sand Painting